Thistledown Studio : Nan Wilson : Rochester, NY

 My interest in butterflies is leading me far afield.
 I decided if they migrate I might as well do the same.
 Recently I've been following them to one of their main gathering places in the Rio Grande Valley.
 A number of our butterflies end up there, as do many strays from the tropics of Mexico.
 It is a great playground for nature lovers and critters. and I fit right in with both.
 This valley inspires much of my new work.

-I do several shows while in Texas including the Texas Butterfly Festival in Mission in October.
-For Mission I designed their Tenth Anniversary Festival T-shirt (right) around the ten favorite butterflies of the Rio Grande Valley and celebrating their tenth anniversary.
+I have done several shows while in Texas including the Riod Grande Valley Birding Festival In Harlingen in November, and the Texas Butterfly Festival in Mission (now on hold).
+For Mission, I designed their Tenth Anniversary Festival T-shirt (right) around the ten favorite butterflies of the Rio Grande Valley.

-In what's becoming a semi-annual pilgrimage, I stop at the Lady Bird Johnson Wildflower Center just outside Austin.
-This year I will be showing my work there at An Artisan's Festival in March.
+In what's becoming an annual pilgrimage, I stop at the Lady Bird Johnson Wildflower Center just outside Austin.
+This coming year I will be showing my work there at An Artisan's Festival in March.
 It's a great gathering of local musicians, artists, volunteers from the Center and people from all around Texas.

 As a place to stay in "the Valley", for both Butterfliers and Birders, you can' beat the Alamo Inn, in Alamo, Texas.
 Innkeeper Keith Hackland has tuned everything to the needs of nature people.
 Keith is a knowlegeable naturalist himself, a writer about travel and nature, and a member of the board of the Valley Nature Center.
 Each of the Inn's spacious rooms has a colorful theme.
 A fully stocked fridge holds breakfast food, snacks and drinks for each day's outing.
 The kitchen is a cordial spot for meeting other guests from around the world.